 Unfortunately, the overall research on aromatherapy is scant.
 Nevertheless, some research studies offer definitive results on certain essential oils and their effects on the body.

 Norepinephrine levels are a good indicator of energy and focus.
 This hormone is a neurotransmitter that triggers specific autonomic responses that are perceived as an increase in energy.
 When norepinephrine is released into the bloodstream, it causes an increase in heart rate, triggers the release of sugar in the form of glucose into the bloodstream, and increases blood flow to the muscles.
-If you think about the way that you feel when you have good energy, they are almost all associated with these things.
-When we have more sugar in our blood and higher blood flow to the muscles, our body can perform better!

 The Best Essential Oils for Energy